Markay12/MarkInfo-Projects/typography/index.md

 ---
 layout: page-classic-sidebar-right
-title: Typography
+title: About Me
 ---

-# About Me
+My name is Mark Ashinhust